jordymeow/ai-engine/readme.txt

 5. ... and always keep an eye on [your OpenAI usage](https://platform.openai.com/usage)!

 == Changelog ==

+= 2.6.7 (2024/11/08) =
+* Fix: Enforcing discussions title length (and default title in case of error) to avoid repeated API calls.

 = 2.6.6 (2024/11/04) =
 * Add: Titles for Conversations.
 Those titles can be edited by the users.